skyelucking/solveit/README.md

 * Randomuser.me - API for user data

 ## User Story
 As a detective I want to be able to view my entire suspects list so I have quick access to their information.
 I want to be able to sort by first and last name as well as filter by letters in the first or last name.
+Was it the random person in the random room with the random weapon?
+Yes, probably!

 ## Screen Shots
 Detective is presented with a list of 25 suspects.
 Who done it?!